ryan-mcclue/unsw/comp3331/wk4/week4.md

 TCP/UDP don't provide bandwidth or delay guarantees

-connection orientated demultiplexing TCP uses 4-tuple, where UDP only about port (hence why TCP is connection based)
-(so, these transport protocols differ in their demultiplexing procedures)
+connection orientated demultiplexing TCP uses 4-tuple, where UDP only about port (hence why TCP is connection based; ∴ TCP can theoretically support more connections) (so, these transport protocols differ in their demultiplexing procedures)

 UDP simpler, smaller, no handshaking (HTTP3 will use UDP; this is why DNS uses UDP as the process of contacting many name servers would require many handshakes),